 Keep Hydrated - One of the fastest ways to get injured when doing any kind of exercise program is to skip out on hydration.
 If you want to cut down calorie consumption, simply avoid drinks with refined sugar in them.
 Consider relying on natural juices and water, but avoid caffeine and refined sugar.
 You're going to lose electrolytes and liquids when you start sweating during CrossFit training, and that can be dangerous.
 Keep something to drink on hand so that you can refuel as needed.

+Use a Nutrition Plan - Skip the fad diets and use a nutrition plan that works for you.
+Maybe you're trying to lose weight and want to reduce your calorie intake.
+That's fine, as long as you are still getting your nutritional needs met.
+For example, instead of having a sandwich for a snack, enjoy one of our tasty low carb bars.
 It's a good idea to speak with a health professional who knows your unique circumstances so you can develop an appropriate diet plan.
 Otherwise, you could do more damage to yourself than good when you engage in CrossFit training.
 It's even important to think about when you eat as much as you think about what you eat.
 For example, diabetics are encouraged to eat multiple small meals throughout the day in order to keep their blood sugar from spiking at any given time.

-Before you engage in any kind of training program, make sure you take the time to stretch your muscles.
+Stretch in Advance - Before you engage in any kind of training program, make sure you take the time to stretch your muscles.
 This helps loosen them up and prevents a lot of the pain that you may experience if you don't stretch.
 On top of that, stretching helps you develop smooth, toned muscles instead of random bulky areas.

-When it comes to specific programs like the CrossFit program, make sure the trainers are certified to teach you and aren't just someone who happened to use the program once and then decided to start training others.
+Rely on Professionals - When it comes to specific programs like the CrossFit program, make sure the trainers are certified to teach you and aren't just someone who happened to use the program once and then decided to start training others.
 Relying on someone who isn't properly trained is an almost guaranteed direct route to a future injury.
 It's also important that you speak with your trainer to discuss your current abilities and limitations.
 In some cases, you may need to start out with a less strenuous program in order to help your body get used to exercising on a regular basis before starting the CrossFit program.